 So far as I know we have maybe 5 pieces of knowledge to work with.

 So precious those bits of knowledge are.
 They are enough.

 From those tiny bits of knowledge you have imbibed (drank) from this discussion (and the previous two articles) I am going to turn you into a mathematician or more exactly a statistician.

-Have no fear being a mathematician is really easy.
+Have no fear, becoming a mathematician is really easy.
 All the ones you have talked with in the past have been lying to you.

 Now it is actually easier to be a logician than a mathematician and logic is all you really need, but I am going to describe both approaches which will allow you to determine who to believe.